 Bring the soup to a boil.
 Cover and reduce to low heat.
 Cook for 10 minutes.

 Check the salt and adjust to taste before serving.

 Serve your soup with a couple of lime halves.
 A squirt of lime brings the flavors together.
 A little chopped avocado is a nice touch.

-You can use spaghetti broken into 1" pieces if you are unable to find "fideos"
+You can use thin spaghetti, vermicelli noodles, or angel hair pasta broken into 1" pieces if you are unable to find "fideos"

 Substitute canned low-sodium chicken broth if you don't have homemade.

 You can also use vegetable broth if you want a vegetarian / vegan soup.

 You can make an even quicker version of this soup by using ½ cup tomato paste and 8 cups water instead of using the tomato and onion and chicken broth.

 You can 2 tablespoons of chopped avocado and a spoonful of queso fresco to each bowl as a nice garnish.